Published: Friday 16th Feb 2018

 This stunning property is a beautiful 5-star character barn conversion, which was fully completed in 2007 and is set within the Lake District National Park itself.
 It rests in the charming hamlet of Knipeford in Outgate, close to Ambleside and just a mile from the popular village of Hawkshead.
 Knipefold Barn retains the authentic character of the Lakes, while successfully blending both traditional and modern styles and boasts welcoming features including slate floors with underfloor heating, oak beams and latch doors.
 There are further complimented with a well-presented kitchen, high-quality amenities and superb en-suite bathrooms.

 On the first floor of the property, you will discover spacious open-plan living with oak floors, beams and direct views of the surrounding countryside and gardens.
-Indeed, Knipefold is a remarkable retreat that is suitable for visitors of all ages and conveniently incorporates its own lift, making it suitable for guests who may need a little help with stairs.
 The property welcomes two dogs, so there is no need to leave four-legged family members behind and relaxing walks are freely available right from the front door.
 There is also an impressive garden directly opposite the house, with far-flung countryside views, a well-kept lawn and mature shrubs that are perfect for all the family to enjoy safely concealed from distractions.